The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 - family member

-If the tenant who died had already succeeded to the tenancy, there is no entitlement to a second succession.
-But you should ask the landlord about a succession.
-They can grant another succession when they consider the circumstances,
+If the deceased tenant had already succeeded to the tenancy, there is no right to a second succession.
+However, your landlord may grant another succession in certain cases.

-If you don't have a legal right to a succession, the landlord may grant a new tenancy to you.
-This is allowed as a 'policy succession'.
+If you don't have a legal right to a succession, the landlord may still grant a new tenancy to you.
+This is known as a 'policy succession'.
+Your landlord will be able to give you more information and advice.